DanyalTalpur/Agriculture_Land_Analysis/README.md

+Note: To View the graphs, download the html file.

 # Analysis of the Agricultural Dataset using Plotly

 The code include a detail analysis of the data taken from the open source website Kaggle (https://www.kaggle.com/datasets/arifmia/agricultural-land-suitability-and-soil-quality?resource=download).